D'Addario & Company, Inc.

 We will take reasonable steps to verify your identity prior to responding to your requests.
 The verification steps may vary depending on the sensitivity of the Personal Information and whether you have an account with us.
 California residents may designate an authorized agent to make a request on their behalf.
 When submitting the request, please ensure the authorized agent is identified as an authorized agent.

 We may deny certain requests, or fulfill a request only in part, based on our legal rights and obligations.
 For example, we may retain Personal Information as permitted by law, such as for tax or other record keeping purposes, to maintain an active account, and to process transactions and facilitate customer requests.
-Note that for purposes of these requests pursuant to this Policy, Personal Information does not include information about job applicants, employees and other of our personnel; information about employees and other representatives of third-party entities we may interact with; or information we have collected as a service provider to our clients.
+Except as otherwise provided by applicable California law, note that for purposes of these requests pursuant to this Section, Personal Information does not include information about job applicants, employees and other of our personnel; information about employees and other representatives of third-party entities we may interact with; or information we have collected as a service provider to our clients.

 For purposes of these requests, please note the following regarding how we collect and use your Personal Information as described in this Policy, including in the previous 12 months: